Déraciné: Development

 Déraciné is a first-person adventure game developed for virtual reality (VR) by FromSoftware, with assistance from Japan Studio, and published by Sony Interactive Entertainment for the PlayStation 4 via its PlayStation VR add-on peripheral.
 It was directed by Hidetaka Miyazaki, better known for creating the Dark Souls series of action role-playing games, with the goal to recreate the first-person adventure game genre in VR.
 Miyazaki sought to explore the theme of "existence versus non-existence," which he felt would only be possible via VR.
 Due to the change in perspective, the development team placed more focus on facial expressions in comparison to previous FromSoftware games, which presented a challenge.
 Déraciné was developed using Unreal Engine.

 Reception

-Déraciné received mixed reviews from critics according to review aggregator Metacritic.
+Déraciné received mixed reviews from critics according to review aggregator website Metacritic.
 It debuted at number thirteen on the Japanese charts, selling 3,086 copies in its first week.